aditya4447/online-gallery/README.md

 This app uses [Firebase](https://firebase.google.com) for implementing Google sign in.
 To build this app, you will need to create a firebase app and place **google.json** file that be obtained from Firebase Console in the **app/** directory.

+Also, you will need to add SHA-1 hash of your debug/release key to firebase.
+[Read more](https://developers.google.com/android/guides/client-auth).

 # Third party libraries

 This app uses several third party libraries in order to get work done quickly and easily.
 Third party libraries used in this app are listed bellow: